Fully Vaxxed, Boosted President Biden Gets COVID-19 Again

 Since his condition did not improve throughout the day, a COVID test was conducted on Wednesday evening, July 17.

-All of his vitals are normal and he has taken a dose of Paxlovid, the doctor said, adding that "He will be self-isolating at his home in Rehoboth."
+All of his vitals are normal and he has taken a dose of Paxlovid, the doctor said, adding that "He will be self-isolating at his home in Rehoboth (Beach, Delaware)."

+When he returns to Delaware to self-isolate he "will continue to carry out all of his duties fully during that time.

 This is believed to be the third time he has had COVID-19, the last time was in 2022.

-The diagnosis comes after concerns over Biden's fitness for a second term escalated after a disastrous debate performance against Republican candidate Donald Trump on Thursday, June 27.
+The diagnosis comes after concerns over Biden's fitness for a second term escalated following a disastrous debate performance against Republican candidate Donald Trump on Thursday, June 27.

 Since then, many, including prominent Democrats, have called on Biden to pull out of the race.